 We view our MRI compatible IV infusion pump primarily as a patient and staff safety device.
 Accordingly, we do not actively market our IV infusion pump system in countries that we believe do not have a minimum level of patient safety standards to warrant a device like ours.
 We estimate there is the potential for the sale of approximately 27,350 MRI compatible IV infusion pump systems based on the number of MRI scanners installed globally in acute care facilities of sufficient sophistication as to be considered supporting favorable market conditions for utilization of our MRI compatible IV infusion pump system.
-Additionally, based on historical sales data and customer purchasing behaviors, we believe, through the use of our direct U.S. sales team, there is potential for sales of our MRI compatible IV infusion pump system within critical care departments of U.S. hospitals (refer to the section below titled Expansion of Intra-Hospital Use of MRI Compatible Devices).
-Based on an estimate of the number of critical care departments in the U.S., we believe there is the potential for the sale of an additional 10,450 of our MRI compatible IV infusion pump systems.
-The combination of sales based on the number of targeted MRI scanners and critical care departments of U.S. hospitals results in a current global target market of approximately 37,800 of our MRI compatible IV infusion pump systems.
+Additionally, based on historical sales data and customer purchasing behaviors, we believe, that with our direct U.S. sales team, there is potential for sales of our MRI compatible IV infusion pump system within critical care departments of U.S. hospitals (refer to the section below titled Expansion of Intra-Hospital Use of MRI Compatible Devices).
+Based on an estimate of the number of critical care departments in the U.S., we believe there is the potential for the continued sales of our MRI compatible IV infusion pump systems.